 Walking up the sidewalk to her front door, as Sandy’s husband drove away, she thought, “I’m going to have to quit my job soon.
 Who needs a sex maniac, and all those stinky butts?
 That can’t be good for me.”

 That’s what she did, finally, the week after New Year’s.
 “Where there’s smoke, there’s smoke blowing in my face,” she said to Gadi, peeved.
 “They don’t even pay me hazard pay.”

 They never asked her, “Do you mind if we have a cigarette?”
 She was just the blonde girl to get the goys to cough up.
 They were topping off the tank, Virginia Slimming, smoke screening it, gasoline flood or no gasoline flood, rolling in the dough, while she was saving every spare penny to get ahead.

 “I don’t care if they are spoiled rotten, or not,” she told Gadi after clearing her throat and breaking the news.
 “They don’t pay me enough to stay.
 I’m not bringing home the bacon I need.
+These boots are made for walkin’.
 I’ve got to go.”